Revitic/Revitic/Portfolio.md

 ![ProgrammingBanner](https://user-images.githubusercontent.com/73036096/153429160-b6c77ae3-1c01-41fe-91d6-cadfa498d867.png)

 I'm a programmer who is fluent in Lua and JavaScript.
 I'm an experienced user of Github, [Rojo](https://github.com/rojo-rbx/rojo), and Visual Studio Code.
 I've worked on many projects in the past, including some of my own.
 I'm also familiar with OOP on Roblox (Object Oriented Programming).
+I've created multiple frameworks to speed up my development process on the projects I own.